fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 .. image:: /_static/guide_hello_world.png

-This was a simple example of how the `fastplotlib` API works to create a plot, add some data to the plot, and then visualize it.
+This is just a simple example of how the `fastplotlib` API works to create a plot, add some image data to the plot, and then visualize it.
 However, this is just scratching the surface of what we can do with `fastplotlib`.
 Next, we will take a look at the building blocks of `fastplotlib` and how they can be used to create more complex visualizations.